 Skills & Qualifications

-At this section, you can start narrowing down your applicant base by outlining the minimum requirements you’d like your potential hires to have.
+In this section, you can start narrowing down your applicant base by outlining the minimum requirements you’d like your potential hires to have.
 Of course, these requirements should be fairly reasonable and tailored to the project(s) you have in mind.

 Your requirements may look something like this: